Effective virtual and residual properties of some arithmetic hyperbolic 3-manifolds: Excluding group elements with right-angled polyhedra

 \begin{proof} The proof follows the strategy of Lemmas 3.1 and 4.2 of \cite{Patel}, which respectively establish the cases $n=2$ and $n=3$ (i.e. where $P$ is $3$-- or $4$--dimensional).
+We point the readers to Figures 1-5 in that paper for the geometric intuition behind this argument.
 As in those proofs we work in the ball model $\mathbb{D}^{n+1}$ for $\mathbb{H}^{n+1}$ and fix a $\Gamma_P$--translate of $P$ (which we will again just call $P$) that does not intersect the $R$--neighborhood of $\tilde{\alpha}$.
 The goal is to show that $\tilde\alpha$ and $P$ are on opposite sides of a hyperplane containing one of the faces of $P$, from which it follows that $P$ is not in the convexification.

 We suppose first that the closest point of $P$ to $\tilde\alpha$ is a vertex $e$, and move the entire picture by isometries so that $e$ lies at the origin.
 The sides of $P$ that contain $e$ are contained in totally geodesic hyperplanes, each of which is the intersection of a Euclidean hyperplane with $\mathbb{D}^{n+1}$ since it contains the origin.
 Their intersections with $\mathbb{S}^n$ divide it into right-angled spherical simplices.
 The key computation here is the in-radius of such a simplex; that is, the minimum radius of a metric sphere in $\mathbb{S}^n$ that intersects every hyperplane.